 Use in anesthesia

-During anesthesia, there is an interaction between two components: the patient and the anesthesia delivery device (which is usually a breathing circuit and a ventilator).
+There is an interaction between two components during anesthesia: the patient and the anesthesia delivery device (which is usually a breathing circuit and a ventilator).

-The critical connection between the two components is an endotracheal tube or a mask, and carbon dioxide is normally monitored at this junction.
+The critical connection between the two components is an endotracheal tube or a mask, and carbon dioxide is typically monitored at this junction.

 Capnography directly reflects the removal of carbon dioxide from the lungs to the anesthesia device.

-Indirectly, it reflects the production of carbon dioxide by the tissues and the circulatory transport of carbon dioxide to the lungs.
+Indirectly, it reflects carbon dioxide production by the tissues and the circulatory transport of carbon dioxide to the lungs.

-When expired carbon dioxide is related to expired volume rather than time, the area under the curve represents the volume of carbon dioxide in respiration.
+When expired carbon dioxide is related to dead volume rather than time, the area under the curve represents the volume of carbon dioxide in respiration.

-And therefore, over the course of a minute, this method can produce the removal of carbon dioxide per minute, an important measure of metabolism.
+And therefore, over a minute, this method can produce the removal of carbon dioxide per minute, an essential measure of metabolism.

-Sudden changes in carbon dioxide elimination during lung or heart surgery generally involve major changes in cardiorespiratory function.
+Sudden changes in carbon dioxide elimination during lung or heart surgery generally involve significant changes in cardiorespiratory function.

-Capnography has been shown to be more effective than clinical judgment alone in the early detection of adverse respiratory events, such as hypoventilation, esophageal intubation, and circuit disconnection; in this way injury to the patient is avoided.
+Capnography is more effective than clinical judgment alone in the early detection of adverse respiratory events, such as hypoventilation, esophageal intubation, and circuit disconnection; in this way, injury to the patient is avoided.

-During procedures performed under sedation, capnography provides more useful information, for example, on the frequency and regularity of ventilation, than pulse oximetry.
+During procedures performed under sedation, capnography provides more helpful information, for example, on the frequency and regularity of ventilation, than pulse oximetry.